HelpBot Assistant

 Populate Chart with Data

-This section explains how to plot below JSON data to the chart.
+This section explains how to plot the following JSON data to the chart.

 export default {